 Timing belts are typically inaccessible and difficult to inspect.
 Engine manufacturers recommend replacement at specific intervals.
 The manufacturer may also recommend the replacement of other parts, such as the water pump, when the timing belt is replaced.
 This is the case because the additional cost to replace the water pump is negligible compared to the cost of accessing the timing belt.
 For engines whose valves extend into the path of the piston, failure of the timing belt (or timing chain) invariably results in costly and, in some cases, irreparable damage.
 Some vales will be held open when they should not be and thus will be struck by the pistons.
-SO make sure to follow those manufacturers recommendations!
+So make sure to follow those manufacturers’ recommendations!

-Here at McKennet-Salinas Honda, we recommend timing belt replacement occurs at 90,000 miles or six years of use.
+Here at McKenney-Salinas Honda, we recommend timing belt replacement occurs at 90,000 miles or six years of use.
 Different factors do play a role, so if you have any questions or concerns give us a call.

 Typical Timing Belt Replacement Includes: